lalanne/GoExperiment/README.md

 go get -u github.com/gorilla/mux
 ```
 ## Database

-* Timer to query the database for reading queries, is configured for db Connection, NOT
-by query.
+To implement timers for queries to the data base one way to do it, is using
 ```
 readTimeout
 ```
+This is a timer to query the database for just for reading queries, it is configured
+for db Connection, **NOT** by query.

 It is necessary to use a database, the easiest way is to use a docker container: